Sanders Bohlke: Career

-In 2016, Bohlke formed the duo Rookie Season with drummer Brad Odum.
-The project has a distinctly R&B flavour, unlike Bohlke's solo material.
+In 2016, Bohlke formed the duo Rookie Season with the drummer Brad Odum, and a year later, they released The Collide.

-Bohlke's other musical activities include a collaboration with Olga Bell (Dirty Projectors), and an electro-soul project called Svibes with German EDM producer Chris Deluca (Funkstörung, Wu-Tang Clan, Björk).
+Between 2018 and 2019, Bohlke collaborated with the German EDM producer Chris Deluca on a project called Svibes, which released several singles.

 Bohlke composed the music for the short films Jack's Apocalypse (2015), Red Folder (2016), Passage (2017), and Washed Away (2019).
 He has also worked on the short film Ricochet, in which he got co-directing, production, and soundtrack credits.

-Bohlke's music has appeared on various TV shows including The Vampire Diaries, Private Practice, Grey's Anatomy, Suits, Revenge, and the films Love and Honor and Extremely Loud & Incredibly Close.
+In 2025, Bohlke issued his third studio album, titled Looking for a God.